Is it possible to sustain this rally? Iovance Biotherapeutics Inc. (IOVA) Stock

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of Iovance Biotherapeutics Inc. (NASDAQ:IOVA) dipped -2.62% to close Monday’s market session at $7.05, lower as compared to yesterday’s close.
-The stock price fluctuated between $6.995 and $7.305 throughout the trading session with the volume trading being 4724135 shares, which represented a significant variation when compared to the three months average volume of 5.97 million shares.
-The firm’s stock price fluctuated -2.89% within the last five trades and -2.62% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -11.65% in the last 6 months and 2.92% was added to its value over the previous 3 months.
-IOVA stock is trading at a margin of -6.70%, -9.69% and -2.06% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of Iovance Biotherapeutics Inc. (NASDAQ:IOVA) dipped -1.81% to close Friday’s market session at $7.06, lower as compared to yesterday’s close.
+The stock price fluctuated between $6.80 and $7.175 throughout the trading session with the volume trading being 4232781 shares, which represented a significant variation when compared to the three months average volume of 6.00 million shares.
+The firm’s stock price fluctuated -2.49% within the last five trades and -8.07% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -4.85% in the last 6 months and -5.87% was subtracted to its value over the previous 3 months.
+IOVA stock is trading at a margin of -4.49%, -8.82% and -1.41% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Top 5 AI Stocks to Buy for 2023